hashicorp/terraform-provider-google/website/docs/r/container_analysis_note.html.markdown

 page_title: "Google: google_container_analysis_note"
 sidebar_current: "docs-google-container-analysis-note"
 description: |-
-  Provides a detailed description of a Note.
+  A Container Analysis note is a high-level piece of metadata that describes a type of analysis that can be done for a resource.
 ---

 # google\_container\_analysis\_note

-Provides a detailed description of a Note.
+A Container Analysis note is a high-level piece of metadata that describes a type of analysis that can be done for a resource.

 To get more information about Note, see: